Towards computing the rational homology and assembly maps of generalised Thompson groups: Assembly maps and algebraic K-theory

 called \emph{rationalised Farrell-Jones assembly map}.
 The \emph{rationalised Farrell-Jones Conjecture} asserts that \eqref{eq:FJ} is an isomorphism for every~$G$ and every~$n\in\Z$.

 Here $\Theta_C$ is an idempotent endomorphism of $K_q(\Z[C])\tensor_{\Z}\Q$, whose image is a direct summand of $K_q(\Z[C])\tensor_{\Z}\Q$ isomorphic to

 The Weyl group acts via conjugation on $C$ and hence on $\Theta_C(K_q(\Z[C])\tensor_{\Z}\Q)$.
 The Weyl group action on the homology comes from the fact that the space $EN_G(C)/Z_G(C)$ is a model for $BZ_G(C)$.
-The dimensions of the $\Q$-vector spaces in~\eqref{eq:Artin-defect} are explicitly computed in~\cite{patronas}*{Theorem on page~9} for any~$q$ and any finite cyclic group~$C$.
+The dimensions of the $\Q$-vector spaces in~\eqref{eq:Artin-defect} are explicitly computed in~\cite[Theorem on page~9]{patronas} for any~$q$ and any finite cyclic group~$C$.

 The following injectivity result about the Farrell-Jones Conjecture is proven in~\cite{LRRV}.